 Turning Earth classes are available for everyone.
 You are welcome to join any of our classes, whether you are a complete beginner, or if you have a little more experience.
 Full courses are either 8 or 12 weeks long.

-Courses are taught by ceramic artists from In Production, Turning Earth’s incubator for professional makers, who are all based at the centre.
+Courses are taught (mainly but not just) by ceramic artists from In Production, Turning Earth’s incubator for professional makers, who are all based at the centre.
 Our teachers are all passionate about the craft, and they all sell work in London and in the UK.
-You can buy their work in the Turning Earth gallery.

 What do you do in a class?

 Students who come to a Turning Earth class will be walked through each stage of the process of making their first pieces.
 Class participants spend some of the time learning handbuilding techniques, and some of the time learning to use the wheel.

 You will learn about preparing your clay, and techniques you can use to make forms, from pinching to coiling and building with slabs.
 You will also learn about the wheel, including how to centre your work, and how to begin to form the various shapes that are possible using this technique.